 How Big Data is Growing Agriculture

-For this episode of Craft Beer & Data, Mark and I hung out with Eric Matelski, tap-room manager at the Epic Brewing Company, and talked about how big data is transforming the agricultural industry.
+For this episode of Craft Beer and Data, Mark and I hung out with Eric Matelski, tap-room manager at the Epic Brewing Company, and talked about how Big Data is transforming the agricultural industry.
 But first, Eric told us about one of his favorite beers (lately), Falling Monk:

 “This is a beer we made for Falling Rock Tap House here in Denver that celebrates their 20th anniversary.
 It’s barrel aged in bourbon barrels with two different types of cherries and fresh almonds.”